-The Port Aransas students conducted their first series of measurements on October 2, 2001.
+The Port Aransas students conducted their first series of measurements on October 11, 2002.
 Mr. Slingerland's class collected data at the three profile locations on Mustang Island (Fig. 3).
-Mr. Slingerland had a very small class.
-Aquatic Sciences is being scheduled during first period, which conflicts with band.
-Several members of the band have expressed interest in the class, but at this time they cannot take both.
-He hopes to resolve this issue with the administration before the next school year.
+The Aquatic Sciences class was small during 2002/03 as it was during the 2001/02 academic year.
+Mr. Slingerland fears the class may be dropped if the number of students participating does not increase next year.